Studying at Cambridge

 The factors which should be considered to decide the number of days include the following:

-• Within-individual variation [30]: The greater the day-to-day variation in intake, the more days are needed to accurately capture habitual intake.
-Macronutrients require the shortest number of recording days.
-The number of days required to accurately reflect micronutrients intake depends on the amounts of the nutrients contained in food e.g. omega 3 fatty acids or vitamin A, and the frequency with which these foods are consumed.
+1. Within-individual variation [4]: The greater the day-to-day variation in intake, the more days are needed to accurately capture habitual intake.
+Macronutrients require fewer recording days than micronutrients in general.
+The number of days required to capture habitual micronutrient intakes depends on the amounts of the nutrients contained in food e.g. omega 3 fatty acids or vitamin A, and the frequency with which these foods are consumed.
 The lower the amounts and the frequency, the longer the period of assessment required.
-The use of a complementary dietary assessment method such as an FFQ may help to better capture infrequently consumed food groups [12].
-An increased number of days can affect both recruitment and compliance so a trade-off is required between number of days and participant burden.
-In the UK, for instance, the current National Diet and Nutrition Survey (NDNS) has been reduced from seven days of assessment to four days (and changed from weighed to estimated records) to improve recruitment and completion.
+The use of a complementary dietary assessment method such as an FFQ may help to better capture infrequently consumed food groups [5].
+An increased number of days can affect both recruitment and compliance so a trade-off is required between the number of days and participant burden.
+In the UK, for instance, the current National Diet and Nutrition Survey (NDNS) has been reduced from seven days of assessment to four days (and changed from weighed to estimated records) to improve its recruitment and completion.

-• The main interest of the study: if the interest is at individual level, more days are needed to account for within-individual variation.
-If the interest is at group level, fewer days might be needed.
-If mean intakes of individuals are required, more days of recording are required, e.g. for 90% of the population 13 days of recording are necessary to determine the mean energy intake with a standard error of ± 10% [3].
-Further estimates of the number of days required to rank dietary intake are provided by Nelson et al [30].
+2. The main interest of the study: if the interest is at an individual level, more days are needed to account for within-individual variation.
+If the interest is at a group level, fewer days might be needed.
+If mean intakes of individuals are required, multiple days of recording are required, e.g. for 90% of the population, 13 days of recording are necessary to determine the mean energy intake with a standard error of ± 10% [5].
+Further estimates of the number of days required to rank dietary intake are provided by Erkkola et al. [4].

 Day of the week

 The biggest difference in dietary intake has often been assumed to be between weekdays and weekends.
 The assumption often made is that diets on Saturday and Sunday were similar.
-Analysis from the UK National Diet and Nutrition Surveys (NDNS) of adults and young people has shown that these two days may vary greatly from each other, suggesting that both days may need to be assessed [47, 48].
+However, analysis from the UK National Diet and Nutrition Surveys (NDNS) has shown that these two days may vary greatly, suggesting that both days may need to be assessed [6,7].

 In studies using interviewer-administered dietary assessment, attention must be paid to the days of the week.
 Interviewers who do not work weekends or respondents who do not want to be interviewed on weekends for instance may lead to a bias in the dietary data collected.

-In estimation of the habitual consumption of dietary intakes from multiple days of dietary records or 24-hour recall, a simple average can cause bias.
-Suppose a dietary assessment is implemented on one day from the weekend and two days from weekdays.
-The average of three days over-represents the weekend, because 33% of data come from weekends, rather than 28.6% (2 days out of 7 days).
-Unless a 7-day assessment is implemented, weighted average should be calculated.
-In this example, the calculation should be (2 x weekend + 5/2 x (weekday 1 + weekday 2) divided by 7.
+In the estimation of the habitual consumption of dietary intakes from multiple days of dietary records or 24-hour recalls, a simple average can cause bias.
+Suppose dietary assessment is implemented on one day from the weekend and two days from weekdays.
+The average of three days over-represents the weekend because 33% of data come from weekends, rather than 28.6% (2 days out of 7 days).
+Unless a 7-day assessment is implemented, a weighted average should be calculated.
+In this example, the calculation should be (2 x weekend + 5/2 x (weekday 1 + weekday 2)) divided by 7.

 In the analysis of 24-hour recall data, days of recording and days of diets should be carefully distinguished.
 For instance, dietary data collected on Monday represents recalled diet on a Sunday.